M4rtinK/modrana-data-repository/README.md

 ModRana data repository serves data to users running modRana in the field.

-This is basically the server side, the cleint side will be part of modRana itself.
+This is basically the server side, the client side will be part of modRana itself.
-Of course, nothing prohibits other applications being used as cleints, provided they implement the necessary protocol (basically just parsing the repository manifest files).
+Of course, nothing prohibits other applications being used as clients, provided they implement the necessary protocol (basically just parsing the repository manifest files).

 Monav routing data
 ----------